MelanieWary/multi-user-llm-chat/readme.md

 # Challenges faced
 * Windows 🙄
+* LLM:
   * LLM not adressing the right user -> instructions in system prompt (maybe a bit drastic)
   * natural tone in general (would still need improvement), and specifically
     * adressing users by their name -> instructions in system prompt, result not ideal but better
     * say hello -> reminder prompt + PP
     * not always answering -> reminder prompt
     * saying "give me a moment for ...." -> instructions in system prompt
   * left unsolved:
     * do not always answer when directly asked despite instruction in system prompt
     * do not always answer when it could -- potential improvment through:
       * ask LLM for message + proba of relevance -> control on the threshold to send (or not) the message
+* front-end:_
+  * everything ^^ --> architecture/flow that gathers a max of complexity in the back end
+  * For the first time, I could say "I have a CORS problem" -- for the first time too, I had a rough idea of what it meant -> CORS activated on back-end side

 # Not done yet / to be improved: